Characterization of Low-energy Ionization Signals in Silicon Detectors for the Nab Experiment: Nab Detector Requirements

 The two quantities of interest in this work are, for a given decay event, the integrated charge produced by incident protons on a given segment (or pixel) and the time evolution of the signal pulse.
 Charge-sharing is possible near the boundaries between two pixels and the time evolution of ionization signals varies strongly with the location of the incident beam on a given pixel \cite{Hayen2023}.
 To provide direct and reliable comparisons with expected proton ionization signals on a representative set of pixels, we used the University of Manitoba proton source facility to provide steerable, mono-energetic beams of \SI{30}{\kilo e\volt} protons \cite{macsai2025}.
 Since pixels have an effective diameter of about \SI{1}{\centi\meter}, these requirements were met with characteristic beam diameters of roughly \SI{2}{\milli\meter} and positioning precision also of about \SI{2}{\milli\meter}.
 This capability facilitated one of the primary goals of this work: the reliable detection of expected proton signals near the center of a selected pixel.
 To satisfy Nab operational requirements, characterization of the proton energy signals included a comparison with the expected energy deposition for several possible dead-layer models and over repeated cryogenic thermal cycling.

 For Nab, reliable timing for both proton and electron pulses is required to extract the angular correlation parameter \cite{gonzalezFirstFullDalitz2025}.
-Nab demands that any systematic error in the relative time interval between an electron ``start" and a proton ``stop" be less than about \SI{0.3}{\nano\second} \cite{Fry_2019}.
+The preferred Nab analysis, method ``B" described in the Nab proposal, demands that any systematic error in the relative time interval between an electron ``start" and a proton ``stop" be less than about \SI{0.3}{\nano\second} \cite{Fry_2019,alarconPreciseMeasurementNeutron,Hayen2023}.
 We define any such uncorrected systematic error as a time of flight bias.
 Therefore to achieve the ultimate sensitivity for Nab we must determine the correction for any possible timing bias with an uncertainty less than \SI{0.3}{\nano\second}.

 In order to ascertain the correction for the timing bias, the timing properties of proton and electron pulses must be defined.
 Timing is typically accomplished through the determination of a particular point on the pulse produced by the particle, such as the point at which the pulse is greater than a fixed voltage threshold or when the pulse reaches some fixed fraction (such as 50\%) of its maximum amplitude.
 Each particular timing algorithm has a characteristic ``timing offset" between the true start of the pulse and the time identified by the algorithm.
 Because the detector response is different for electrons and protons, knowledge of a potential offset for any selected timing algorithm is essential for both electron and proton events.